lgrube3/postcardroulette/README.md

 # Mingle5
-Mingle5 Dating

-# Mingle5

 Dating application built with MEAN stack.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you up and running on your local machine for development and testing purposes.

 ### Prerequisites

 Install NodeJS current version at https://nodejs.org/en/

+I also downloaded installed these 2 applications:
+>iTerm as a Mac Terminal replacement
+>Sublime Text 3

+But those are just recommendations and you can use any terminal and IDE you want.